YJPL/Storyboard/README.md

 == Description ==

-1. a lean portfolio theme to display posts in the ‘portfolio’ category on a three or four column grid.
+1. a lean portfolio theme to display posts in the ‘portfolio’ category on a three or four columns grid.

-2. Doesn’t require custom post type or Jetpack to work out of the box
+2. Doesn’t require custom post type or Jetpack to work out of the box, you just need to mark the posts you want to display in a regular category under the name "portfolio"

-3. Use “Force Regenerate thumbnails” plugin if you change the size of your image, or else use the “featured” image to change the thumbnails for each post.
+3. Use “Force Regenerate thumbnails” plugin if you change the size of your images, or else use the “featured” image to change the thumbnails for each post.

 Getting Started
 ---------------